Belle (Disney character): Cultural impact

 In 2012, Todd Gilchrist of Boxoffice Pro deemed Belle an "iconoclast" who remains just as exciting as when the film was released over 20 years prior.
-Belle is regarded as a cultural icon.
+Belle is regarded as a pop culture icon.
 Journalists for Time and Harper's Bazaar consider the character to be Disney's first feminist princess.
 Some reporters believe her characterization as one of Disney's first proactive princesses helped revolutionize how princess characters would be depicted in animated media.
 (Note: Attributed to multiple references:) According to Amy Ratcliffe of Nerdist, she "opened the door into a new era where the female protagonist of a Disney movie wasn't motivated by love".
 Filmmaker Mamoru Hosoda believes Disney's treatment of Belle triggered a "major shift" towards the presence of independent, intelligent fairy tale heroines, and cited the character as an inspiration on Belle (2021), his own retelling of the "Beauty and the Beast" fairy tale.
 Emma Gray, senior women's reporter for HuffPost, said "For women who grew up in the late '80s and early '90s, few characters loom larger than Belle", crediting her interest in reading over marriage with offering "a portrait of a more empowered Disney princess".
-According to Kevin Fallon of The Daily Beast, Belle challenged the conventional image of a Disney princess, one he described as "singing songs about how much you love combing your hair with a fork and giving away your voice if it meant you got to marry the guy with that dreamy chiseled jaw".
+According to Kevin Fallon of The Daily Beast, Belle challenged the conventional Disney princess, one he described as "singing songs about how much you love combing your hair with a fork and giving away your voice if it meant you got to marry the guy with that dreamy chiseled jaw".
 Animation historian Charles Solomon considers Belle one of four Disney princesses responsible for breaking conventional restrictions, and film critic Chris Nashawaty said she helped establish Disney's second generation of princesses as independent instead of damsels in distress.
 Writing for Virgin Media, Limara Salt believes the character "proved that audiences could fall in love with a brown-haired intellectual".
 A survey conducted by Disney after the film's release claims to have discovered that Belle's affinity for reading inspired young women to read.
 In 1991, Disney Press released Belle's Book of Books, a journal in which fans were encouraged to write about their favourite books.
 In 2015, writers for Time and Stylist said Belle is arguably one of the most famous bookworms in pop culture.
 According to Emily Rome of Uproxx, she "became an immediate favorite for any girl who ... would rather have her nose stuck in a book than doing just about anything else".
 The character is also revered as a positive role model for young women.
 According to a poll reported by Parents, Belle was voted the best Disney Princess role model based on over 2,400 parents surveyed.